How this CS took the startup route with LetsVenture - an online platform that facilitates angel investing in start-ups

-I will forever be grateful for the opportunity I had because that is where I realised that venture capitalism was my calling.
+I will forever be grateful for the opportunity I had because that is where I realized that venture capitalism was my calling.

 Like any candidate, I started applying when a recruitment agency spotted my desperate strides towards building a stable career and offered me a job at LetsVenture - an online platform that facilitates angel investing in start-ups.

 In addition to the duties I performed at Themis, LetsVenture offered me an even better opportunity to advise start-ups on how to safeguard their interests against the reasonable rights of investors and to help investors analyze the start-ups to ensure their investments do not fail.